TeemuKoivisto/prosemirror-dev-toolkit/README.md

 ## Tests

-Tests as currently require you to launch the example app and then run `yarn test:e2e` in the `core` directory.
+To run the end-to-end tests you must launch the example app (`yarn start`) and then run `yarn test:e2e` in the `core` directory.
 I kinda skipped the unit tests since Jest was just too much trouble to work with although Cypress has its rough edges too.
 I hope I have covered at least most of the basic cases to avoid sudden regressions.